RuiRomano/workshops-pbinextstep2025/labs/lab2/lab2.md

     └── Sales.pbip
     ```
 > [!IMPORTANT]
-> While you can improve **Copilot** output by making your prompts more specific, it requires you to remember to do so every single time.
-A more reliable approach is to include a custom instructions file in your project, which gives Copilot additional context about PBIP and TMDL.
+> While you can improve **GitHub Copilot** output by making your prompts more specific, it requires you to remember to do so every single time.
+A more reliable approach is to include a custom instructions file in your project, which gives **GitHub Copilot** additional context on how to work with PBIP files and TMDL language.

 12. Repeat **step #8** and notice the difference now with context file.